 These days, I’m still mainly a morning person and often read my Bible, pray, and journal before breakfast.
 But I will just as often read a part of Scripture during a random part of the day, talk to God while going for a walk, journal late at night, and seek to weave other spiritual practices into my daily life.
 If I miss my morning time, I no longer feel guilty that I’ve missed my time with God, for I know that God is present in every moment.
 I’m no Brother Lawrence, but I long to be present to God at all times too.

-Your Turn: Do you practice “daily devotions”?
+Writing/Reflection Prompt: Do you practice “daily devotions”?
 Why or why not?